dyota257/wrestlingscoreboard/to-do.md

 [ ] The play button gets confused / runs two timers if start button is pressed in rapid succession [ ] remove draw conditions - replace with victory on the last biggest score

+## Import function
+[x] Clash with individual input
+    [x] program thinks the weights haven't been entered yet!
+Need to prompt for weights input for each match [ ] Onchange dropdowns weight isn't coming up when gender isn't onchange [x] club names on indiv entry form

 ## What if....

 - What if Erica could upload/copy paste the fixtures into a text fields, and the app parses that into the fixtures?